Harri-Renney/UWE-Parallel-Computing--Presentation/Parallel Particle Optimization Notes.md

 * Highlight important aspects to consider when programming for SIMD.
 Cache alingment.
 Using the right memory (local, private, global, buffer)
 * A really good thing they did is by using four different PSO algorithms in each method.
 Time analysis of each and comparing.
 * Not only do they parallelize the fitness function evaluation.
 But the initalization and
+* It is good they demonstrate the overhead for copying data between CPU and GPU in the partial method.
+Showing that performance gained from the use of a GPU can really be missed out on if done incorrectly.

+* For a more fair comparison, parallel CPU implementation.
+Could use a shared memory parallelization, using OpenMP.
+This Would even have the advantage of allowing different instructions being execute on multiple data MIMD.
+* The best comparison I think would be to use a CPU with SIMD processors.
+Then either using compiler Instrisincs or a SIMD intrisicss wrapper class(libsimdpp) to process vectorized agents as the data.

+[1]Kiehl, Martin (1994).
+"Parallel multiple shooting for the solution of initial value problems".
+Parallel Computing.
+Elsevier.
+20 (3): 275–295. doi:10.1016/S0167-8191(06)80013-X. Retrieved November 9, 2016.